Improving Webcam Eye-Tracking: Impact of Hardware and Head Stabilization on Data Quality

 The most widely used library for webcam eye tracking is WebGazer.js (Papoutsaki et al., 2016; Patterson et al., 2025).
 WebGazer.js is an open-source JavaScript library that performs real-time gaze estimation using standard webcams.
 It is an appearance-based method that leverages computer vision techniques to detect the face and eyes, extract image features, and map these features onto known screen coordinates during a brief calibration procedure.
 Once trained, gaze locations on the screen are estimated via ridge regression (Papoutsaki et al., 2016).

-An open question is whether the limitations of web-based eye-tracking primarily stem from the WebGazer.js algorithm itself or from environmental and hardware constraints—and, crucially, whether future improvements can mitigate these issues.
+An open question is whether the limitations of web-based eye-tracking primarily stem from the WebGazer.js algorithm itself or from environmental and hardware constraints—and, crucially, whether future improvements in the set up of webcam eye-tracking can mitigate these issues.
 On the algorithmic side, recent work (e.g., James et al., 2025; also see Yang & Krajbich, 2021) demonstrated that modifying WebGazer.js so that the sampling rate is polled consistently and timestamps are aligned to data acquisition (rather than completion) markedly improves temporal resolution.
 Implementing these changes within online experiment platforms such as Gorilla and jsPsych has brought webcam-based eye-tracking closer to the timing fidelity achieved in laboratory settings.
 For example, using the Gorilla platform, Prystauka et al. (2024) reported a 50 ms timing difference, while Geller et al. (2025) observed a 100 ms difference between lab-based and online effects.

 Proposed Research

-Experiment 1: High Quality Webcam vs. Standard-quality Webcam
+Experiment 1: High-Quality Webcam vs. Standard-Quality Webcam

 To address this, participants will complete the same VWP task using one of two webcam types: a high-quality external webcam (e.g., Logitech Brio) and a standard external webcam designed to emulate a typical built-in laptop camera (e.g., Logitech C270).
-The high-quality webcam offers higher resolution, a higher sampling rate, and greater frame-rate stability, and more consistent illumination handling—factors expected to enhance gaze precision and tracking reliability.
+The high-quality webcam offers higher resolution, a higher sampling rate (60 Hz), and greater frame-rate stability, and more consistent illumination handling—factors expected to enhance gaze precision and tracking reliability.
 In contrast, more standard webcams, while representative of most participants’ home setups, typically provide lower frame rates and exhibit greater variability under different lighting conditions.
 Comparing these two setups enables a direct assessment of how hardware quality constrains the strength, timing, and reliability of linguistic competition effects in webcam-based eye-tracking.

 Hypotheses